z-kidy/allenlsy.github.com/_posts/2013-11-28-continuous-testing-environment-setup-in-rails.md

 ---
 layout: post
-title: "Continuous Testing environment setup in Rails"
+title: " Super Fast Continuous Testing in Rails"
 subtitle: "An intruduction to set up a good testing environment in Ruby on Rails 4"
 cover_image:
 excerpt: "My understanding of continuous testing is that, there is a testing tool in the background, which while developing and modifying code, it will continuously notify you the broken of correct code.
 I usually set up the testing environment using `RSpec`, `Spork` and `Guard`.
 The setup process may easily go wrong.
 Thus I made a note of the process."
 category: ""
-tags: []
+tags: [testing, rails, ci, rspec, ruby]
 ---

 ![](http://www.continuoustests.com/images/logo.png)

+> Before reading the article, you need to have a understanding of `RSpec`

 My understanding of continuous testing is that, there is a testing tool in the background, which while developing and modifying code, it will continuously notify you the broken of correct code.
 I usually set up the testing environment using `RSpec`, `Spork` and `Guard`.
 The setup process may easily go wrong.
 Thus I made a note of the process.

 ## The tools we use

+There are some tools we need to make testing __super fast__.

 * `RSpec`: famous testing framework, complies to BDD concept.
-* `Spork`: When use `spec` command to run `RSpec`, it will load the whole Rails environment every time. `Spork` keeps one Rails environment running behind, to run test suite using that environment, and not close it after running, to make testing with `RSpec` faster.
+* `Spork`: When use `rspec` command to run `RSpec`, it will load the whole Rails environment every time. `Spork` keeps one Rails environment running behind, to run test suite using that environment, and not close it after running, to make testing with `RSpec` faster.
 * `Guard`: to guard the file change in Rails project.
+* `Zeus`: a tool to re-use the Rails environment in development environment, but also can be used in testing.

-To achieve continuous testing, `Guard` will watch the changes in the project, and re-run the related test cases the there is a change.
+To achieve continuous testing, `Guard` will watch the changes in the project, and re-run the updated test cases or all the related.

 Some of the gems I also use in testing: